neo4j-field/gsummit2024/README.md

 LIMIT 1
 ```

-In this query we take advantage of the fact that we have `BorderPoint`s and our Node's have their Country as a label to find all the `BorderPoint`s in Germany, then all the `OperationalPoint`s in Denmark and find the two that are closest together.
+In this query we take advantage of the fact that we have `BorderPoint`s and our Nodes have their Country as a label to find all the `BorderPoint`s in Germany, then all the `OperationalPoint`s in Denmark and find the two that are closest together.

 This query doesn't _necessarily_ generate the _right_ border crossing, but for the purposes of this workshop it is adequate.
 This is a point where Domain Knowledge would come in to play.